-- 1. Complete an Application for Enrollment online with the required non-refundable application fee before the semester deadlines.
-The application fee is \$50.00. - 2.
+- 1. Complete an Application for Enrollment online free of charge. - 2.
 Submit a copy of your high school transcript or its equivalent to PNWCC.
-Transcripts must be mailed directly from the sending institution.

-3. Take a Math and Writing Placement Test at PNWCC.
+Transcripts must be mailed directly from the sending institution or emailed to transcripts@pnwcc.edu - 3.
+Take a Math and Writing Placement Test at PNWCC.